Still Learning Balance After 50 (What’s Working So Far)

 Stillness becomes more accessible when we’re alone, thinking less, surrounded by nature, and free from external pressures to perform or engage socially.

-Many of us discover stillness in different ways—through focused work, meditation, time in nature, or simply moments of purposeful solitude.
-The goal isn’t to eliminate all noise from our lives, but to create regular spaces where we can hear our own thoughts clearly.
+Many of us discover stillness in different ways: through work, meditation, time in nature, or just being alone.
+The goal isn’t to eliminate all noise from our lives, but to create regular moments where we can hear ourselves think clearly.

 This is a gentle invitation to release the pressure to be the same person you were at 30, or even 40.
 The pressure to maintain old loyalties that no longer serve you.
 Sometimes being too loyal to old versions of ourselves becomes its own trap.

-The key isn’t avoiding these feelings but acknowledging them as part of the human experience, especially during this stage of life when so much is shifting.
+It helps not to avoid these feelings but acknowledge them as part of the human experience, especially during this chapter of life when so much is changing.

 Rest is saying no without guilt.
-Rest is acknowledging that solitude isn’t selfish—it’s essential.
+Rest is acknowledging that solitude isn’t selfish, it’s often essential.

 What kind of movement puts a smile on your face?